pflanze/functional-perl/README.md

-* tutorials are not complete yet, and less experienced Perl programmers will have difficulties writing or debugging code in this style on Perl without proper introduction
+* tutorials are not complete yet, and less experienced Perl programmers will have difficulties writing or debugging code in this style on Perl without proper introduction (although, getting there)

 * some problems in the perl interpreter leading to memory leaks or retention issues when using this style have only been fixed